ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 * LINEAR
   * A uniform distribution.
 * FLAT
-  * A constant value give by the mean.
+  * A constant value given by the mean.

 **NOTE:** Currently, the Contact Tracing Model only allows one distribution type to be specified at a time.
-For example, it is not possible to sample from a GAUSSIAN and EXPONENTIAL distribution for _timeTestAdministered_ and _timeRecoveryAsymp_, respectively, in the same simulation.
+For example, it is not possible to sample _timeTestAdministered_ from a GAUSSIAN and _timeRecoveryAsymp_ from an EXPONENTIAL distribution in the same simulation.

 The _testPositiveAccuracy_ and _testNegativeAccuracy_ fields represent the probability of a test result being a false positive or false negative.
-For example, if a test result is negative and a _testNegativeAccuracy_ value of 0.95, then there is a 5% chance the result will be a false negative.
-These quantities are sample against a uniform (or LINEAR) distribution and not the distribution specified by the _progressionDistribution_ field.
+For example, if a test result is negative and the _testNegativeAccuracy_ value is 0.95, then there is a 5% chance this result will be a false negative.
+These quantities are sampled from a uniform (or LINEAR) distribution and not the distribution specified by the _progressionDistribution_ field.

 The _exposureThreshold_ field is a minimum exposure value that is used to determine if a contact is close enough to spread the infection.
 This works as a high pass filter value with the weight field.

-The _randomInfectionRate_ field allows a proportion of the population to be randomly exposed from outside the network per day.
-This is to simulate people from outside the network interacting.
-This is the probability per person, per timestep.
-So, 0.05 is 5 people in a population of 100 per day.
-This value is likely to be much smaller than 0.05.
+The _randomInfectionRate_ field allows a proportion of the population to be randomly exposed from outside the contact network per day.
+This is to simulate people from outside the network interacting with the population.
+This is the probability an individual will randomly get infected per timestep.
+For example, a _randomInfectionRate_ of  0.05 will result in 5 people in a population of 100, per timestep, to get infected.

-The _exposureProbability4UnitContact_ (expUnitContact) and _exposureExponent_ (exp) values are used to determine the chance of infection for a given contact, along with the weighting value in the _Contacts.csv_ file.
+The _exposureProbability4UnitContact_ (expUnitContact) and _exposureExponent_ (exp) values are used to determine the chance of infection for a given contact, along with the weighting value in the _Contact Data_ file.
 The mathematical implementation of the aforementioned quantites can be found in the images below.

 <img src="exposureBias.png" alt="exposureBias" width="400">
 <img src="exposureProb.png" alt="exposureProb" width="400">